-- Lightning-caused wildfires are an important component of the boreal forest and arctic tundra ecosystems, and the complete exclusion of these fires is neither ecologically sound nor economically feasible. - In the southeastern Alaska coastal forest, lightning caused wildfire is not ecologically significant.
-The majority of the fires are human-caused. - The population of Alaska is increasing; subdivisions and residential areas are expanding into previously undeveloped areas. - The natural role of fire in the environment must be tempered by the need to protect human life and health, qualifying property, and valued natural and cultural resources. - Well-trained, well-equipped, and adequately funded fire-related resources are essential to maintain public safety and public confidence in the fire management programs and to provide cost effective suppression. - During the fire season, the availability of suppression resources is limited and prioritization is necessary.
+- Lightning-caused wildfires are an important component of the boreal forest and arctic tundra ecosystems, and the complete exclusion of these fires is neither ecologically sound nor economically feasible. - Human-caused wildfires often pose a threat to values and public safety and response planning should provide for appropriate prevention, education, restriction and community assistance plans and programs. - The population of Alaska is increasing; subdivisions and residential areas are expanding into previously undeveloped areas. - The natural role of fire in the environment must be tempered by the need to protect human life and health, qualifying property, and valued natural and cultural resources. - Well-trained, well-equipped, and adequately funded fire-related resources are essential to maintain public safety and public confidence in the fire management programs and to provide cost effective suppression. - Wildland fire management programs, activities, and processes should be compatible within and between jurisdictional and Protecting Agencies.